Ahwung/christmas-shopping/README.md

 ### Wednesday
 1. Updated schematic after class and reading project markdown
 2. Zoom to set up git repo, Atlas and deploy to heroku
 3. Divide and conquer.
-Agreed on meeting MVP by the end of Friday
+Agreed on meeting MVP by the end of Saturday
 4. Set up file structure, server.js, controller and models Schema
 5. Test via POSTMAN.
 Data was not posting because of the missing app.use(express.json());
 6. Set up basic html per wireFraming.
 Create New Item added.  app.js in progress